Universite-Gustave-Eiffel/I-Simpa/currentRelease/doc/documentation/Offline_documentation/html/_sources/import_file_recommandations.rst.txt

 .. _Import options: import_options.html

-Use TetGen to identify problemns in 3D models
+Use TetGen to identify problems in 3D models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a way inside I-Simpa to identify problems in 3D geometries, after imprting the 3D scene.
+There is a way inside I-Simpa to identify problems in 3D geometries, after importing the 3D scene.

 1. Import your 3D model in I-simpa
 2. Go to the 'Calculation' tab of the `'Project' window`_